Code generation, programming assistants

 Codeium

 Codeium has been developed by the team at Exafunction to build on the industry-wide momentum on foundational models.
-We realized that the combination of recent advances in generative models and our world-class optimized deep learning serving software could provide users with top quality AI-based products at the lowest possible costs (or ideally, free!).
+We realised that the combination of recent advances in generative models and our world-class optimised deep learning serving software could provide users with top quality AI-based products at the lowest possible costs (or ideally, free!).

 3.4 Codestral Mamba